 If your apple knocks me out!

-The children sit in a circle and pass an apple around on the beat as they all sing the short song.
+The simplest version is where the children sit in a circle and pass an apple around on the beat as they all sing the short song.
 The child who is holding the apple on ‘out’ must sit out of the circle.
 The song continues until there is only one player left.

 The last person wins the apple or can be chosen one to start the next game.
 Some children find being ‘out’ rather difficult.
 I have found that one of the best ways to overcome this is to play this sort of game quite rapidly and frequently, so that everyone experiences the process and no one feels like the odd one out.